PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 - Wire instruction can't be added for archived fund or archived asset manager.

 ### UX Rule
+- When any new LP is added in fund and user opens the wire instruction tab, shows all wire instruction details field with `-`.
+- If user enters invalid number in `ABA Routing Number`, system shows error message.
-- When user enters any note, it shows `CANCEL` and `SAVE` button.
+- If user enters invalid phone number in `Intermediary Phone`, system shows error message.
-- On click of SAVE, instructions will be saved and it appears for the normal user.
-- On click of CANCEL, notes will be removed.

 ### UI Rule
 [Mockup](https://drive.google.com/file/d/1gk58sxE8E2OaAA_vbH3D31bTgkmyEg5d/view?usp=share_link)
+- Wire Instructions
+    - Error message of `ABA Routing Number` or `Intermediary Phone`: `Invalid Format`

 ## Edit wire Instruction
 ### System Rule
 - Any users can edited
 - Only active instruction can be editable.
-- When user edits the current wire instructions, system will update the wire instructions of all the activity where this instuction is pulled.
+- When user edits the details of current wire instruction, system will update the wire instructions of all the activity where this instuction is pulled.

 ## Add New Instruction (Amend wire Instruction)